kqdtran/learning-lab/stack/PITCHME.md

 ### Disclaimer

 - Lots of information
-- Serves as an introduction
+- Serves as a general introduction
 - We'll cover specific topics in depth as the summer progresses
 - Stops me at anytime for questions